 We have offer letters with each of our Named Executive Officers.
 The offer letters generally provide for at-will employment and set forth the executive officer's initial base salary, eligibility for employee benefits and confirmation of the terms of previously issued equity grants, including in some cases severance benefits on a qualifying termination of employment.
 In addition, each of our executive officers has executed our standard proprietary information and inventions agreement.
-With the exception of Mr. Dunn, as described further below, any severance provisions of the Named Executive Officers' offer letters were superseded by the Severance Plan.
+Any severance provisions of the Named Executive Officers' offer letters were superseded by the Severance Plan.